-China also reached out to Indonesia.
-In 2014 China announced the creation of a 40\$ billion Silk Road Fund at the Asia Pacific Economic Cooperation summit and 20\$ billion Maritime Silk Road Fund in Indonesia.
-In addition to it, One of the BRI's main projects is the 142-kilometer (88-mile) high-speed railway between Jakarta and Bandung.
+China also reached out to Indonesia, in 2014 China announced the creation of a 40\$ billion Silk Road Fund at the Asia Pacific Economic Cooperation summit and 20\$ billion Maritime Silk Road Fund in Indonesia.
+In addition to it, one of the BRI's main projects is the 142-kilometer (88-mile) high-speed railway between Jakarta and Bandung.
 The China-Indonesia Economic and Trade Cooperation Zone, the China-Indonesia Morowali Industrial Park, and the China-Indonesia JuLong Agricultural Industry Cooperation Zone are three of the eight overseas industrial parks that China has established across the Association of Southeast Asian Nations member states, and they are all located in Indonesia.
-At the first Belt and Road Forum in 2017, Indonesia joined a total of 27 nations in endorsing Beijing's "Guiding Principles on Financing the Development of the Belt and Road," which included the promotion of "infrastructure connectivity" and the development of "natural resources," among other things (Oratmangun, n.d.).
+At the first Belt and Road Forum in 2017, Indonesia joined a total of 27 nations in endorsing Beijing's "Guiding Principles on Financing the Development of the Belt and Road," which included the promotion of "infrastructure connectivity" and the development of "natural resources," among other things (Channel NewsAsia Singapore, 2023).

 Indonesia is concerned about the Natuna Sea because it is located near the Chinese-claimed 9th dash line.
-The Riau Islands Province, Batam, and Bintan Islands of Indonesia are situated close to the Natuna Sea, and the Natuna Island cluster is located in its southern part.
+The Riau Islands Province, Batam, and Bintan Islands of Indonesia are situated close to the Natuna Sea, and the Natuna Island cluster is in its southern part.
 The Natunas fall within Indonesia's 200-nautical-mile exclusive economic zone, as per the United Nations Convention on the Law of the Sea, which was ratified by over 160 states in 1982, including China and Indonesia.
-The North Natuna Sea gas field, also known as Tuna
+The North Natuna Sea gas field, also known as Tuna Block, is a prime example of the area's rich natural resources.
+Jakarta has approved a \$3 billion development plan to explore this field.
+In 2023, Chinese coast guard vessels were deployed at least six times in Indonesian waters to assert their presence.
+Chinese officials have warned Indonesia through diplomatic channels and deployed a coast guard vessel (with the plate number CCG 5901), which is larger than a US Navy guided missile cruiser, near the Tuna Block to assert their maritime presence